8 Croatian islands everyone should visit this summer

 written by Intrepid Travel November 20, 2024

-You haven’t seen crystal-clear waters until you’ve been island-hopping in Croatia.
-This deep blue that fades to turquoise when you reach the coast is perfect for sailing, cruising, swimming and snorkelling.
-We just can’t get enough of the Adriatic coastline, and if you choose Croatia for your next summer getaway, we’re sure you won’t want to leave either.
+Island-hopping in Croatia opens you up to 1244 possibilities, each with their own distinct identities, primed for sailing, cruising, swimming and snorkelling.
+We just can’t get enough of the Adriatic coastline, and if you choose Croatia for your next getaway, we’re sure you won’t want to leave either.

-This Eastern European region is home to over 1000 islands, but only about 50 are inhabited!
 With so many idyllic landscapes, narrowing down where to go can be tough.
-We’re here to help you pick the best Croatian islands for your next summer (or spring) adventure.
-Whether you’re into easy daytrips or private beaches away from the crowds, there’s an island in this archipelago that’ll fit the bill.
+Luckily, we’re here to help you pick the best Croatian islands for your next summer (or spring or autumn) adventure.
+Whether you’re into easy daytrips from Dubrovnik or Split, or secluded beaches away from the crowds, Croatia has an island to fit the bill.

-1. Best Croatian island for a daytrip from Split: Hvar
+The best Croatian island for a daytrip from Split:

 People swimming in turquoise waters in the ocean, with a beach and trees in Hvar

 Thanks to an affordable ferry (and a range of island accommodation), Hvar is our top pick for the best daytrip or weekend away from Split.
 Your first sight of Hvar is the old marina, dotted with million-dollar super yachts.
-Renowned for its abundant sunshine, postcard-perfect beaches, lavender fields, vineyards, historical landmarks and world-class dining and nightlife, it’s no surprise that this island is a popular spot for the wealthy (if you spot a celeb, stay cool).
+Renowned for its abundant sunshine, shingle and sandy beaches (Dubovica and Mina, respectively), lavender fields, vineyards, historical landmarks and world-class dining and nightlife, it’s no surprise that this island is a popular spot for upmarket travellers.

-Luckily, this gorgeous island is still accessible for the everyday traveller.
-You can soak up the scenery, visit the ancient settlements like Stari Grad, or venture further afield to the lavender fields, boutique wineries, isolated hamlets and little coves (sometimes, without a tourist in sight!).
+Luckily, this gorgeous island is still accessible for the everyday adventurer.
+You can soak up the scenery, visit the ancient settlements like Stari Grad or venture further afield to the island’s boutique wineries, isolated hamlets and little coves (sometimes, without a tourist in sight).

 Korcula's Old Town on the coast with a sunny sky

-This is the island for oenophiles (wine lovers), with some of the country’s best whites produced right here (the coveted posip grape grows almost exclusively on Korcula).
-Add in sandy beaches and a Renaissance vibe (the Cathedral of St. Marco is a must-see), and you’ve got the perfect island getaway
+This is the island for oenophiles, with some of the country’s best whites produced right here (the coveted posip grape grows almost exclusively on Korcula).
+Add in sandy beaches and a Renaissance vibe (the Cathedral of St. Marco is a must see) and you’ve got the perfect island getaway

 Bonus: Intrepid’s eight-day Explore Croatia trip gives you an authentic tour of the island, including visits to local farms and family vineyards.